4W4I5/Semester-7-Notes/Blockchain/Sessional 1 Prep/Sessional 1 Prep Notes.md

     - Initially, miners were rewarded with 50 BTC per block, but this reward halves roughly every four years.
 By 2040, no new bitcoins will be created, and miners will rely solely on transaction fees.
     - **Finite Supply**: The total supply of bitcoins is capped at 21 million.
 This scarcity is built into the protocol to ensure long-term value retention.

-#### Double-Spending Attack
+### Double-Spending Attack
-- **What is Double Spending?**: A double-spending attack occurs when a malicious user (e.g., Alice) spends the same bitcoins twice by manipulating the network.
-Alice could send a payment to Bob, but before the transaction is confirmed, she creates a conflicting transaction that sends the same coins to herself.
+- **Definition**
+    - Occurs when a user tries to spend the same bitcoin twice.
+    - Example: Alice sends bitcoin to Bob and simultaneously creates another transaction to send the same bitcoin to herself.
-- **Defense Mechanisms**:
+- **Defense Mechanisms**
-    - Honest nodes always extend the longest valid blockchain.
-If a double-spend is detected, the chain containing the fraudulent transaction is rejected.
+    - **Longest Chain Rule**: Honest nodes extend the longest valid blockchain, rejecting chains with double-spend attempts.
-    - **Visual Example**: The slides show an example of Alice attempting a double-spend, where two conflicting transactions (paying Bob and paying herself) are broadcasted.
-The network rejects the shorter chain containing the double-spend.
-- **Confirmations**: A common heuristic is to wait for six confirmations (blocks) before considering a transaction final.
-Each confirmation exponentially reduces the probability of a successful double-spend.
+    - **Conflict Resolution**: If conflicting transactions occur (Alice → Bob, Alice → herself), the longest chain wins, and the other transaction gets discarded.
+- **Confirmations**
+    - Six confirmations reduce the chance of reversing a transaction to near zero.
+    - Each confirmation block increases security, making it exponentially harder to launch a double-spend attack.

-#### Mining Economics
+### Mining Economics
-- **Profitability**: Mining is profitable if the reward (block reward + transaction fees) exceeds the cost of hardware and electricity.
-As the block reward diminishes, miners will increasingly rely on transaction fees.
-- **Mining Farms**: The slides depict professional mining centers, which operate in locations with cheap electricity and favorable climates.
-These centers dominate the Bitcoin mining landscape due to their economies of scale.
+- **Profitability**
+    - Miners earn rewards through block creation and transaction fees.
+    - Profit depends on the cost of electricity, hardware, and mining difficulty.
+- **Mining Farms**
+    - Large-scale operations benefit from cheap electricity and optimal climates.
+    - Professional miners can outcompete small-scale miners by leveraging economies of scale.
+- **Malware Mining**
-- **Malware Miners**: Some malicious actors use malware to mine cryptocurrencies using someone else’s resources (e.g., their electricity and CPU).
+    - Some attackers use malware to hijack systems for mining.
+    - Victims unknowingly provide resources (electricity and hardware) while the attacker profits from mined cryptocurrencies.

-#### Longest Chain Rule
+### Longest Chain Rule
+- **Definition**
-- **What is the Longest Chain Rule?**: The longest chain in the Bitcoin network is the chain with the most computational work behind it.
-Nodes adopt this chain as the valid blockchain, ensuring consistency across the network.
+    - The longest chain with the most accumulated proof-of-work is the valid blockchain.
-- **Orphan Blocks**: Sometimes, two miners solve the hash puzzle at the same time, resulting in two valid blocks.
-This creates a temporary fork in the chain, but eventually, one chain becomes longer, and the other becomes an orphan block.
-    - **Visual Example**: The images illustrate how two miners could mine blocks simultaneously, leading to two competing chains.
-Eventually, the network resolves this by adopting the longest chain, leaving the other block orphaned.
+    - Nodes follow this chain, ensuring consistency across the network.
+- **Orphan Blocks**
+    - Two miners may create blocks simultaneously, resulting in a temporary fork.
+    - The shorter chain gets orphaned as nodes adopt the longer chain, ensuring consensus.

-#### Transaction Process
+### Transaction Process
-- **Broadcasting Transactions**: When a Bitcoin transaction is created, it is broadcast to the network.
-Nodes validate the transaction by checking whether the user has enough funds and whether the transaction is properly signed.
-- **Mempool**: Verified transactions are added to a waiting area called the mempool.
-When a miner successfully solves a block, they include transactions from the mempool in the block.

-    - **Miner Reward**: The miner who successfully mines a block is rewarded with both the block reward and the transaction fees.
-The order in which transactions are included in the block is determined by the miner, who may prioritize transactions with higher fees.
+- **Broadcasting Transactions**
+    - Transactions are broadcast to all nodes in the network.
+    - Nodes validate transactions by checking balances and verifying digital signatures.
+- **Mempool**
+    - Unconfirmed transactions wait in the mempool until included in a block.
-    - **Visual Representation**: The images show how miners add transactions from the mempool to a new block and broadcast it to the network.
+    - Miners pick transactions from the mempool based on the fees attached.
+- **Miner Reward**
+    - Miners receive newly minted bitcoins (block reward) and transaction fees.
+    - Miners prioritize high-fee transactions to maximize rewards for each block they solve.